rich-s-d/C-Sharp-Cheat-Sheets/README.md

 double number = new [] {45.1, 23, 2.3};
 ```
 ### Lists
 As opposed to arrays, lists can be resized and instatiated with an unknown number of values.
+Collection initialiser can be used (which instantiates an empty list under the hood and repeatedly calls the Add() method.
+To instatiate a list is as to instatiate any C# type (arrays are an exception because they are part of the .NET Runtime/Framework and lists are a C# type).
 ```
 List<int> numbers = new List<int>();
 numbers.Add(2);